ArvindHarinder1/PrivatePreviewDocumentation/ProvisionOnDemandPreviewDocumentation.md

 # Private Preview: Provision On-Demand

-What can you do with this preview?

-- This preview will enable you to provision a user to a SaaS app on demand.
+This preview will enable you to provision a user to a SaaS app on demand.
 No need to wait for the next provisioning cycle.